Browse or search our FAQS below - if you can't find the answer to your question do get in touch

 But if it's still not clear what a ceilidh is after all that, we can assure you, it's a lot of fun!
 To join in with or even just to watch, so why not book us and find out for yourself!

-We are experienced in working with a variety of different spaces and will set the band up and adjust dances as necessary to provide a fun evening of dancing, whatever the size and shape of the venue.
 If you are in the process of selecting a venue, we recommend you look for a square or rectangular dance area with no obstructions or trip-hazards.

 Ideally the band need a space at least 3m wide by 2m deep plus space to the front on each side for our two PA speaker stands (approximately 1m squared for each).
 We recommend a stage is provided for the band if possible - this allows the band, and particularly the dance caller, to be seen and offers some protection to our sound equipment and instruments from the exuberance of the dancers.
 The caller usually needs to be able to get onto the dance floor to help set up the dancers, so a low stage is best, or front steps for higher stages.